abhishekwaichal/book-notes/designing-data-intensive-applications.markdown

 * In a *distributed actor framework*, location transparency works better than with RPC, because the actor model already assumes that messages may be lost.
 * A distributed actor framework essentially integrates a message broker and the actor programming model into a single framework.

+## Part 2 - Will dispel your fears of sharding and choosing a replication mechanism (Chapters 5-9)

 ### Chapter 5: Replication

-* Reasons to replicate data include reducing access latency by moving data geographically close to users, increasing availability, and increasing read throughput.
+* Reasons to replicate data include reducing access latency by moving data geographically close to users, increasing availability, and increasing read-throughput.
 * All the difficulty in replication lies in handling *changes* to replicated data.

 #### Leaders and Followers